asabaylus/react-command-palette/examples/sampleChromeTheme.md

 }
 ```

 The layout for each of the commands that appears in the command list can also be customized.
-For instance the Chrome themed commands should display both a command and an associated keyboard shortcut when applicable.
-The CSS for this custom command renderer are the inlcuded with the basic CSS theme styles, therefore we'll import style rules for the commands here.
+For instance the Chrome dev tools command palette's list of commands includes a category, command and an associated keyboard shortcut when applicable.
+The CSS for this custom _renderCommand_ is inlcuded with [_sampleChromeCommands.css_](../examples/sampleAtomCommand.css), therefore we'll need to import style rules for our [_sampleChromeCommand.js_](../examples/sampleAtomCommand.js).
 Of coure you can use your imagination to create any layout you like for each command.
 Note that `suggestion.highlight` will contain the raw HTML of the matching value.

 ```jsx
 import React from "react";